 Reaction & Thoughts:

-“If that machine can do what you say it can do, destroy it, George!
-Destroy it before it destroys you!”
+“If that machine can do what you say it can do, destroy it, George!”

-Legendary and prolific British writer H. G. Wells was one of the true architects of the genre known as science fiction.
-A satirist, humanist, scholar, and visionary, Wells was also a conflicted man –- a man of science who did not trust science, and was unsure of mankind’s ability to control its scientific discoveries.
+Legendary and influential British author H. G. Wells was one of the true architects of the genre known as science fiction.
+A satirist, humanist, scholar, and visionary, Wells was also a conflicted man: a man of science who did not trust science, and was unsure of mankind’s ability to control its scientific discoveries.

-First published in 1895, Wells’s first novel, The Time Machine, has fascinated readers all around the world ever since its first publication.
-It is no surprise that producer-director George Pal (The Wonderful World of the Brothers Grimm and Seven Faces of Dr. Lao ), who was best known for his fantasy films and who had successfully adapted the author’s The War of the Worlds, chose to bring this story to the big screen.
+Wells’s first novel, The Time Machine, has fascinated readers all around the world ever since its first publication in 1895.
+It should come as no surprise that independent producer-director George Pal (The Wonderful World of the Brothers Grimm and Seven Faces of Dr. Lao ), who was best known for his fantasy films and who had successfully adapted Wells’s The War of the Worlds in 1953, chose to bring this story to the big screen.

-Wells’s novel has many elements that Pal found very appealing –- a fantastic tale that provides marvelous opportunities to showcase some interesting visual ideas.
-Fortunately, this film adaptation of the classic novel retains much of Wells’s original ideas, with some interesting changes to format the story to Pal’s sensibilities.
-It is interesting to see Pal replace some of Wells’s pessimistic views with his own more optimistic ideas.
+Wells’s novel has many elements that filmmaker Pal found very appealing: a fantastic tale that provides marvelous opportunities to showcase some cool visual ideas.
+Fortunately, this film adaptation of the classic novel retains much of Wells’s original ideas, with some fascinating changes to format the story to Pal’s sensibilities.
+It’s interesting to see Pal replace some of Wells’s pessimistic views with his own more optimistic ideas.
 The result is a fun film with a lot of energy and heart.

 The Time Machine works on two levels: its playfulness will provide kids and undemanding viewers a fun time, and its social commentary and complicated moral statements will satisfy more demanding viewers.
-As Hollywood creates more and more mind-boggling, empty-headed sci-fi extravaganzas, this film looks like a refreshing alternative — it’s a stylish fantasy movie with a big heart!
+As Hollywood creates more and more mind-boggling, empty-headed sci-fi extravaganzas, this film looks like a refreshing alternative — it’s a stylish fantasy movie with tons of charm!

-Beautifully designed and acted, with high production values, Pal’s Time Machine will always remain not only a testament to author Wells’s vivid imagination, but also a testimony to the creative power of filmmaker Pal.
+Beautifully designed and acted, with high production values, Pal’s Time Machine will always remain not only a testament to author Wells’s vivid imagination, but also a testimony to the creative power of visionary filmmaker Pal.
 Imagination and artistic visualization have found common ground here.
 I’m sure many modern viewers accustomed to CGIs will find some segments of the movie dated, even cheesy, but I would argue that’s part of the film’s enduring appeal.

 The Time Machine is helped immeasurably by Rod Taylor’s unassuming movie-star persona.
 Taylor really makes “The Ride” enjoyable.
 The actor is surrounded by a wonderful cast that includes Alan Young (TV’s Mr. Ed), Sebastian Cabot (TV’s Family Affair), Tom Helmore (Vertigo) and Yvette Mimieux (The Black Hole).

 The Oscar-winning visual effects (by Wah Chang, Tim Baar and Gene Warren) are beginning to show their age, but this is expected from almost all sci-fi films.
 Russell Garcia’s (Captain Newman, M.D.) invigorating music score still sounds great, though.
-The hideous “Morlocks” were designed by iconic make-up expert William Tuttle (7 Faces of Dr. Lao).
-Paul Vogel (The Wonderful World of the Brothers Grimm) is responsible for the the beautiful color cinematography.
+The hideous “Morlocks” were designed by iconic make-up expert William Tuttle (Logan’s Run and Young Frankenstein).
+Paul C. Vogel (Go for Broke and Battleground) is responsible for the the beautiful color cinematography.

 Conclusions & Final Thoughts: